SHRP/shrp.github.io/guide.md

 <br /><br />

 # Android 12.1
-WORK IN PROGRESS!
-MAY NOT WORK AT ALL

 - To initialize your local repository using the TWRP trees to build SHRP, use a command like this: